mandeepbal/benchmark/site/index.md

 Several analytic frameworks have been announced in the last 1 year.
 Among them are inexpensive data-warehousing solutions based on traditional Massively Parallel Processor (MPP) architectures ([Redshift](http://aws.amazon.com/redshift/)), systems which impose MPP-like execution engines on top of Hadoop ([Impala](http://blog.cloudera.com/blog/2012/10/cloudera-impala-real-time-queries-in-apache-hadoop-for-real/), [HAWQ](http://www.greenplum.com/news/press-release/emc-introduces-worlds-most-powerful-hadoop-distribution-pivotal-hd)) and systems which optimize MapReduce to improve performance on analytical workloads ([Shark](http://shark.cs.berkeley.edu/), [Stinger/Tez](http://hortonworks.com/blog/100x-faster-hive/)).
 This benchmark provides [quantitative](#results) and [qualitative](#discussion) comparisons of five systems.
 It is entirely hosted on EC2 and can be reproduced directly from your computer.

 * [Redshift](http://aws.amazon.com/redshift/) - a hosted MPP database offered by Amazon.com based on the ParAccel data warehouse.
+We tested Redshift on HDDs.
 * [Hive](http://hive.apache.org/) - a Hadoop-based data warehousing system. (v0.12)
 * [Shark](http://shark.cs.berkeley.edu/) - a Hive-compatible SQL engine which runs on top of the [Spark](http://spark-project.org) computing framework. (v0.8.1)
 * [Impala](http://blog.cloudera.com/blog/2012/10/cloudera-impala-real-time-queries-in-apache-hadoop-for-real/) - a Hive-compatible[\*](#discussion) SQL engine with its own MPP-like execution engine. (v1.2.3)